 Not even the ISP can see what you’re visiting or doing on the web.
 The image below illustrates how a VPN works:

-Aside from military-grade encryption, a VPN allows you to appear in the location of the server you’re connected to.
+, a VPN allows you to appear in the location of the server you’re connected to.

 This helps you bypass regional restrictions and censorships in countries with a highly restrictive regime.